Quantumzhao/UIEngine/docs/milestones/02-framework-mvp-interaction-hardening.md

 # Milestone 02 — Framework MVP Interaction Hardening

-**Status:** Active — implementation and local acceptance complete; GitHub Actions confirmation pending publication
+**Status:** Superseded — capability outcomes retained by the streamlined Core

-**Acceptance:** Local and artifact-free CI build/test/package-equivalent checks passed on 2026-09-21: Debug and Release builds completed with zero warnings/errors, all 134 tests passed, packaging remained disabled, and the clean output contained no package.
-The configured GitHub Actions run, including its secret scan, remains pending until these changes are published.
+**Historical acceptance:** Local and artifact-free CI build/test/package-equivalent checks passed on 2026-09-21: Debug and Release builds completed with zero warnings/errors, all 134 tests passed, packaging remained disabled, and the clean output contained no package.
+The configured GitHub Actions run, including its secret scan, was pending when this milestone record was written.

+**Current acceptance:** After streamlining, Debug and Release builds complete with zero warnings or errors and all 22 black-box tests pass.
+The smaller suite replaces tests of provider precedence, configuration snapshots, decorators, paging modes, and other removed implementation choices.

 **Prerequisite:** [Milestone 01 — Architecture Runway and CLI Walking Skeleton](01-architecture-runway-cli-walking-skeleton.md) is complete, and its post-acceptance repository baseline has been reconciled as described below.
 **Governing documents:** [Project context](../../PROJECT_CONTEXT.md) and [architecture and reboot plan](../../REBOOT_PLAN.md)

 This outline does not authorize implementation.
 Work begins only when the milestone is explicitly selected for implementation.

+> **Historical record:** The requirements below explain why identity, replacement-safe binding,
+> dispatch, observation, bounded collections, and normalized invocation exist.
+Provider registries,
+> adapters, policy interfaces, paging modes, `ValueTask` actions, and presentation metadata named in
+> the original outline were later judged speculative and removed.
+Consult
+> [the current architecture](../architecture.md) for implemented API shapes.
+> The original checklist is intentionally frozen at its last milestone state; unchecked entries in
+> that checklist are historical, not current work.
+[TODO.MD](../../TODO.MD) is the current tracker.

 ## Summary